 If you have a number of staff who are travelling to work in company owned vehicles, then it's important to check that their transport is up to the task of dealing with icy and snow compromised roads.
 Tyres are the number one concern.
 These should have enough tread on them to cope with treacherous conditions, and if you have any executive vehicles with softer performance tyres, then you'll want to swap these out for a hard-wearing winter type.
-You can also further ensure the safety of your staff by providing an emergency kit in every company vehicle consisting of a first aid kit, a torch and a snow shovel with a telescopic handle that can be used to clear drifts and free up a stuck car or van.
+You could even invest in some vehicle snow socks which fit over your vehicle's wheels to improve grip.
+You can also further ensure the safety of your staff by providing an emergency kit in every company vehicle consisting of a first aid kit, a torch and a folding snow shovel that can be used to clear drifts and free up a stuck car or van.

 Although no one likes slipping over on an icy pavement, this supposed pedestrian safe area can turn into a death trap during icy weather and snow.
 Around 22% (1,550 people) of road fatalities happen due to ice and snow covered pavements with pedestrians making up a significant number of these deaths.
 All too often local councils are only concerned with making sure the roads are free from hazardous materials, leaving slush, snow and ice free to pile up round the curb and onto the pathway.
 If you operate a large retail business, such as an electrical goods shop or a DIY supply centre, then you may want to take matters into your own hands and clear the pathways around your premises for your customers.
 The ideal way to do this is with a hand drawn salt spreader, which can quickly and easily remove both the snow and any hard packed ice on important walkways.